Planning for Surgery

 When You Arrive

-Community cats (unsocialized or unowned) cats must arrive in a trap or hard sided carrier with a towel, blanket or sheet covering them before entering.
-If a cat is brought in anything other than a humane trap or hard sided carrier, a transfer fee will be applied.
-Additionally, we require that each cat leaves after surgery in a trap or hard sided carrier.
-If one is not provided, carriers can be borrowed for a $20 deposit per carrier.
-The deposit will be refunded once the carrier is returned.
+Community cats (unsocialized or unowned) cats must arrive in a trap with a towel, blanket or sheet covering them before entering.
+If a cat is brought in anything other than a humane trap, we will not see your animal.

 Please, never cover the trap with a plastic bag or any material that could cause the cat to suffocate.
 Covering the trap helps to keep the cat calm.
-All feral cats will receive an eartip during surgery.
+All feral cats will receive an eartip.
+Ear tipping is the universal sign of an altered community cat.
+While the cat is sedated for the spay or neuter surgery, a small portion is removed from the tip of the left ear in a straight line cut.
+The procedure is swift and painless and healing is rapid.

-- One or two feral cats at a time do not require an appointment.
+- One or two feral cats at a time do not require an appointment (Mon-Wed only until further notice)

 - Three or more feral cats must have an appointment.
 Please call 678-561-3491 to make an appointment.

 Prices for surgery and other services offered with surgery are listed below.
-Pain medicine is included.
-A rabies vaccine will be given to your pet ($10) unless you verify their vaccination is up-to-date by providing a rabies certificate or an itemized receipt.
+Pain medicine and elizabethan collar (a cone-shaped veterinary device of plastic placed around the neck of your dog to prevent him or her from licking, biting, or scratching the surgical incision) is included for all dogs.
+We recommend them for cats, but they are not required.
+A rabies vaccine will be given to your pet ($15) unless you verify their vaccination is up-to-date by providing a rabies certificate or an itemized receipt prior to surgery.
 We cannot accept a rabies tag as proof of vaccination.
 Prices are subject to change.
 If you need flea or heartworm medications, please see our Flea, Tick and Heartworm Preventatives page for the products available.

 If you need vaccines only, but not surgery, please see our Vaccine Clinics page for pricing.